IBM-Bluemix-Docs/voice-agent/api.md

 ```
 {: codeblock}

-The following action tells the voice agent to collect dual-tone multi-frequency signaling (DTMF) input and to play the defined text to the caller.
+The following action tells the agent to collect dual-tone multi-frequency signaling (DTMF) input and to play the defined text to the caller.

 ```json
 {